Please click on all photos on this

 This guitar is super solid, high quality built.

-the finished paints is worn/chipped but does not detract from this
+some of the finished paints is worn/chipped but does not

 The Ultimate Telecaster!